teyeaddo/zero_day/zero_day/README.md

-Writing my first README using the Vagrant *Emphasize* _Virtual_ Machine
+Writing my first README using the Vagrant  _Virtual_ Machine